seantrott/seantrott.github.io/_posts/2021-8-17-baseline-plausibility.md

 > A strong correlation between information content and word length can simply arise from the units making a word (e.g., letters) and not necessarily from the interplay between a word and its context as proposed by Piantadosi and co-workers.
 In itself, the linear relation does not entail the results of any optimization process.

 This is where the reply by [Piantadosi et al (2013)](https://arxiv.org/pdf/1307.6726.pdf) comes in.
-There are a couple components to their counterargument, including the fact that the simple "monkey" model presented by Ferrer-i-Cancho et al (2011) is *not*, in fact, that good at reproducing the real data––so it's not particular good even as a baseline.
+There are a couple components to their counterargument, including the fact that the simple "monkey" model presented by Ferrer-i-Cancho et al (2011) is *not*, in fact, that good at reproducing the real data––so it's not particularly good even as a baseline.

 But the part I want to focus is a little more philosophical.
 Specifically, they argue that the ability of a neutral model to explain empirical data is not the only criterion we should consider.
 We should also think about how **plausible** that neutral model is:

 > It is not informative to show that other assumptions could also lead to the observed behavior, if those other assumptions are demonstrably not at play (pg.
 6)